JazzTap/jazztap.github.io/_posts/2022-7-21-tracklist.md

 <div class="float" markdown="1">

-he left -
+he left to beg

-begged them to teach you
+for them to teach you

 what I could not